ak-abdullah/Artificial-Intelligence/README.md

 1. **Load Data**: Read and clean student and faculty data from CSV files.
 2. **Cluster Students**: Use K-Means on features like domain and batch to group students.
 3. **Map Faculty**: Optionally match faculty to clusters by domain.
-4. **Generate Reports**: Export student and faculty reports as PDFs.
+4. **Generate Reports**: Export student and faculty reports as PDF.

 ---